RCIC-UCI-Public/website-rcic/docs/source/storage/home.rst

 **What to Store**
   * STORE only important files here that change relatively infrequently

+:red:`What NOT to Store`
-  * NOT store large jobs output and error files
+  * DO NOT store large jobs output and error files
-  * NOT store and then delete large data files.
+  * DO NOT store and then delete large data files.
 Such data is considered *transient* and should be stored on DFS filesystems.
-  * NOT store any large input data files that are used for computational jobs.
+  * DO NOT store any large input data files that are used for computational jobs.
     Use DFS file systems for this data.

 .. _home quotas: